Sebastian-gthb/insert-OptROM-into-BIOS/README.md

   * OptROM.BIN with a option ROM image like a configured XTIDE ROM image

 With all these files in one directory you must only execute the script and you get a patches new BIOS file ("BIOS+OPT.BIN") and if you start with a splited HI+LO ROM you get the HI and LO part for the EPROMs ("BIOS+OPT_HI.BIN" and "BIOS+OPT_LO.BIN").

+WARNING: Use this script at your own risk.
+It is currently not well tested.
+Have a working backup of your original BIOS ROMs or keep the original ROMs and test the result with spare ROMs.

 The idea, the solution and the code is from Sebastian-gthb.